-Under its Multi-Family Housing Facility Loan Program, the Authority also makes Uninsured HOF Loans using funds from amounts in its General Fund designated as the Housing Opportunity Fund.
+The Authority also makes uninsured rental loans to §501(c)(3) nonprofit corporations and public housing authorities as well as to for-profit developers.
+Certain of these uninsured rental loans have been made as a part of the Authority's Small Affordable Rental Transactions Program (the "SMART program") in principal amounts under \$2 million (or in such greater amounts as approved from time to time by the Executive Director of the Authority).
+Uninsured rental loans have also been made by the Authority using funds from amounts in its General Fund designated as the Housing Opportunity Fund.
 The Housing Opportunity Fund was created by the Authority in 1989 to provide small loans at flexible interest rates, either with first mortgages or on a subordinate basis to other loans, and thereby supplement other available financing as needed for rental housing facility projects.
-As of December 31, 2003, the Authority had outstanding approximately \$21,341,000 aggregate principal amount of such Uninsured HOF Loans.

-The Authority has also implemented a Rental Acquisition Program (the "RAP Program") under which the Authority acquires and rehabilitates apartment buildings located throughout Colorado for rental to persons and families of low and moderate income.
+Under another rental finance program, the Rental Acquisition Program (the "RAP Program"), the Authority acquires and rehabilitates apartment buildings located throughout Colorado for rental to persons and families of low and moderate income.
 The Authority contracts with private entities to manage such buildings.
-Projects in the RAP Program have been acquired using a combination of revenue bonds, the Authority's general fund monies, proceeds of general obligation bonds and non-recourse seller carryback financing secured solely by the acquired projects.
+For certain information concerning the RAP Program and facilities acquired, rehabilitated and operated by the Authority, see footnote 1 to the audited 2003 and 2002 financial statements of the Authority included in this Official Statement as Appendix A.